Stock market today: Wall Street rises ahead of updates on U.S. shoppers - KESQ

 As earnings reports slide out of the spotlight, the U.S. government’s debt-ceiling negotiations are shoving in.
 The federal government is risking its first-ever default if Congress doesn’t raise the credit limit set for federal borrowing.

-Democrats and Republicans are arguing about whether an increase should be tied to cuts in government spending, and talks are continuing.

-Most of Wall Street expects the two sides to come to a deal after loudly complaining about it, simply because the alternative would be so disastrous for both sides.
+Most of Wall Street expects Democrats and Republicans to come to a deal, simply because the alternative would be so disastrous for both sides.
 U.S. Treasurys form the bedrock of the global financial system because they’re seen as the safest possible investment on the planet.

-But one worry is that politicians may not feel much urgency to come to an agreement until financial markets shake sharply to convince them of the importance.
+But one worry is that politicians may not feel much urgency to reach an agreement until financial markets shake sharply to convince them of the importance.

 “A debt default may not be the most likely scenario, but any prolonged debate or unexpected development has the potential to trigger higher volatility,” said Chris Larkin, managing director, trading and investing, at E-Trade from Morgan Stanley.